KJC-DNN/Album55_Seal_Void_Ebon_Singularity/README.md

 Song 01- Seal the Void

-Song 02- SSeal of the Void
+Song 02- Seal of the Void

-Song 03- SSever 9050
+Song 03- Sever 9050

-Song 04- SCrush the Void Cascade
+Song 04- Crush the Void Cascade

-Song 05- SAnnihilate the Aetheric Collapse
+Song 05- Annihilate the Aetheric Collapse

-Song 06- SShatter the Prismatic Abyss
+Song 06- Shatter the Prismatic Abyss

 Song 07- SShatter the Ebon Singularity